Tines Advanced Bootcamp Guide

 Create a new credential by clicking anywhere on the storyboard to bring up the story menu on the right pane.
 Find the “Credentials” section.

 Note that your story will alert you of a missing credential.
-Hover over bootcamp_api and click the kebab menu that appears to the right.
+Hover over bootcamp_api and click on "Connect" that is shown to the right.

-Click “+ Create New” and in the modal that pops up, select “Text”.
+Click “+ Create New” at the bottom of the modal that pops up, and then select “Text”.

 Leave the name as bootcamp_api and for the value, type “secret_api_key”.